kasiabadio/oop-programming-java/README.md

     - 3. In the third exercise I have displayed a legend for the points of earthquakes.
 Project folder: UCSDUnfoldingMaps/src/module3.

+    - 4. Fourth exercise was about displaying a legend for points of earthquakes and different colors depending on a scale.
+Project folder: UCSDUnfoldingMaps/src/module4.

+    - 5. Fifth exercise was about displaying information about cities and earthquakes when hovering mouse over these points.
+Project folder: UCSDUnflodingMaps/src/module5.

 ## 4. Technologies
 * Java
 * BlueJ